Welcome to my website. I’m a PhD student in Media Studies at the University of Western Ontario.

 Before enrolling at Western, I earned an MA in Music and Culture at Carleton University (Ottawa).
 I also hold a BA in Digital Media Studies (4.13/4.33 GPA) from Vancouver Island University, in my beautiful hometown of Nanaimo, BC.

-I’m a music industry veteran who enjoyed a successful 20-year career in Vancouver’s hip-hop scene as a producer, recording engineer, journalist, and DJ playing clubs and opening for acts such as The Roots, De La Soul, and George Clinton.
+I’m a music industry veteran who enjoyed a 20-year career in Vancouver’s hip-hop scene as a producer, recording engineer, radio host, journalist, and DJ playing clubs and opening for acts such as The Roots, De La Soul, and George Clinton.
 I also collaborated on recordings nominated for Canada’s Juno Award for Rap Recording of the Year (2003 and 2005).
 I am fortunate to apply my passion for music to academic endeavours and feel that I am uniquely positioned to contribute to Canadian hip-hop scholarship.

 I would like to teach at the post-secondary level, specializing in Canadian media, digital technology, popular music and culture, and hip-hop studies.
 I am also interested in teaching media awareness to elementary and high school students.